|October 24th, 2016|

 On September 16, Carl sent the draft of the evidence doc to Gleb for comments.
 Gleb had several, and we updated the doc based on his concerns where we thought that was warranted.
 On October 15, I converted the doc to HTML to paste into the EA forum.
 This included collecting the images and mass-resizing them (but they're all links to their original full size) and converting the formatting to html, which was mostly a manual process.
 It is possible to get HTML out of docs, but it produces really messy code that and I didn't think would play well with the EA forum.

 After this Carl had a bit more to add, which I ported over to the HTML doc, and then we sent the draft to Gleb for a final round of comments.
-Gleb was travelling and unable to comment until the 22nd, at which point Carl updated the doc in response.
+Gleb was traveling and unable to comment until the 22nd, at which point Carl updated the doc in response.

 Here's what the ~2000 edits on the doc look like, with days-since-start on the x-axis: